 In January 2016, the IASB issued IFRS 16 - Leases ("IFRS 16") which replaces IAS 17 - Leases and its associated interpretative guidance.
 IFRS 16 applies a control model to the identification of leases, distinguishing between a lease and a service contract based on whether the customer controls the asset.
 For those assets determined to meet the definition of a lease, IFRS 16 introduces significant changes to the accounting by lesses, introducing a single, on-balance sheet accounting model that is similar to the current finance lease accounting, with limited exceptions for short-term leases or leases of low value assets.
 Lessor accounting remains similar to current accounting practice.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with Early adoption is permitted, provided the Company has adopted IFRS 16 using either a full retrospective approach or a modified retrospective approach.
+IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with Early adoption is permitted, provided the Company has adopted IFRS 15.
+This standard sets out a new model for lease accounting.
+A lessee can choose to apply IFRS 16 using either a full retrospective approach or a modified retrospective approach.
 The Company has applied IFRS 16 at the date it becomes effective using a modified retrospective approach.
 By applying this method, the comparative information for the 2018 fiscal year has not been restated.